Victor and Jean Sands Memorial Scholarship for Oboe or String Musicians

 Victor and Jean were well-known, well-liked, well-respected, music performers and teachers in the Tri-City area.
 Raised in Spokane and well-taught themselves, they were outstanding

-Victor began playing the violin at age seen and became a founding member of the Spokane Symphony while still a high school student at Lewis and Clark.
-After graduating in 1946, Victor attended Whitworth College where he was invited to play in a string quartet as a violist, which led to a life-long love of both string quartet playing and the viola.
-In 1948 at the Spokane Music Festival, Victor won the Young Artist Competition and performed the Handel Viola Concerto with the Spokane Philharmonic (Spokane Symphony).
+Victor played the violin and was a founding member of the Spokane Symphony.
+Victor attended Whitworth College where he was invited to play in a string quartet as a violist, this led to a life-long love of both string quartet playing and the viola.
+In 1948 at the Spokane Music Festival, Victor won the Young Artist Competition.
+Victor earned a Bachelor of Arts degree as a music major (elementary education specialty) from Eastern Washington University and first taught music in Kent, WA until he was called into the army as a teletype operator.
+After his service, he returned to teaching and earned a Master of Music degree from the University of Idaho.

-Jean’s musical journey began with group piano lessons in 3rd grade.
+Jean’s musical journey began with group piano lessons.
 By 7th grade she was studying with a Mrs. Luke, a wonderful teacher with the highest standards of musicianship.
 It was Mrs. Luke who set the tone for Jean’s musical life.
+After graduating from West Valley High School in Spokane as Valedictorian in 1949, Jean became a member of the Spokane Philharmonic as an oboist.
+She earned a Bachelor of Arts in music degree from Eastern Washington University.
+It was at Eastern that Jean met Victor, as his piano accompanist.
+Jean would go on later in life to also earn a master’s degree in music from the University of Idaho.

-Both Victor and Jean energetically invested in people, motivated to develop the highest potential of each student.
-Both Victor and Jean were naturally positive and encouraging.
-They simply loved people.
+Both Victor and Jean energetically invested in people and were passionate about helping to develop the highest potential of each of their students.
 Both were strong advocates of higher education.
-They would be so pleased to know that through this scholarship, future teachers and performers are being encouraged in their pursuit of excellence in the important field of music.
-This scholarship aims to honor their memory by supporting musicians who share their passion.
+They would be so pleased to know that through this scholarship, future teachers and performers are being encouraged to continue their pursuit of excellence in the field of music.

 Clay Wick Memorial Scholarship for Upright Bass Musicians